 A philosophy is a series of reference points or a foundation upon which processes, decisions, actions, plans, etc., can be built, developed and applied.
 A leadership philosophy connects leadership with humanity and morality and ethics.
-A leadership philosophy will at some point be influenced by beliefs about human nature and society, and perhaps religion, or universal truth and a sense of fairness and natural justice.
+This will at some point be influenced by beliefs about human nature and society, and perhaps religion, or universal truth and a sense of fairness and natural justice.

 A leadership style is a more narrow and specific category than a model or a philosophy.
-In fact, many leadership styles are contained within leadership models as components of the model.
+In fact, many styles are contained within models as components.

 This explains differences between the three categories/aspects of leadership which provide the structure of this article - models, philosophies and styles:

 Leadership models aim to teach us how to be successful or effective as leaders.
-They show us the keys to effective leadership.
-Models often contain different leadership styles and enable 'switching' between them.
+They show us the keys to being effective.
+Models often contain different styles and enable 'switching' between them.

 A leadership model is like a toolbox or a kit of parts.

-Leadership philosophies examine the sources of a leader's power, and offer a value-laden view of the aims that leaders should pursue and how they should go about them.
+Leadership philosophies examine the sources of a leader's power, and offer a value-laden view of the aims that they should pursue and how they should go about them.
 Leadership philosophies focus on what kind of leadership one should offer.
-A leadership philosophy is usually more difficult to learn and apply than a model as it is depends on values not technique.
+It is usually more difficult to learn and apply than a model as it is dependent on values, not technique.

 Leadership philosophies tend more than the other categories to be based on a life code or moral position.
 A philosophy - since it is expressed mainly through ideas and words, rather than processes and structured elements - is usually more difficult (than a model) to explain, transfer, teach, apply, or to develop into a measurable set of rules or instructions.
 A philosophy may underpin a model, and may also underpin a style.
 A philosophy also involves far more and deeper references to society, politics, civilization, etc., than models or styles.